github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-hashicorp-vault.md

 - Grant permission to fetch the token from the {% data variables.product.prodname_dotcom %} OIDC provider:
   - The workflow needs `permissions:` settings with the `id-token` value set to `write`.
 This lets you fetch the OIDC token from every job in the workflow.
 - Request the JWT from the {% data variables.product.prodname_dotcom %} OIDC provider, and present it to HashiCorp Vault to receive an access token:
-  - You could use the [Actions toolkit](https://github.com/actions/toolkit/) to fetch the tokens for your job, or you can use the [`hashicorp/vault-action`](https://github.com/hashicorp/vault-action) action to fetch the JWT and receive the access token from the Vault.
+  - You can use the [`hashicorp/vault-action`](https://github.com/hashicorp/vault-action) action to fetch the JWT and receive the access token from Vault, or you could use the [Actions toolkit](https://github.com/actions/toolkit/) to fetch the tokens for your job.

 This example demonstrates how to use OIDC with the official action to request a secret from HashiCorp Vault.